 The Company estimates expected credit losses over the contractual period in which the Company is exposed to credit risk via a contractual obligation to extend credit unless that obligation is unconditionally cancellable by the Company.
 The ACL on unfunded commitments is adjusted as a provision for credit loss expense on the consolidated income statement.
 The estimate includes consideration of the likelihood that funding will occur and an estimate of expected credit losses on commitments expected to be funded over its estimated life.
 Expected utilization rates are compared to the current funded portion of the total commitment amount as a practical expedient for funded exposure at default.
-The ACL on unfunded commitments totaled \$785,000 and \$603,000 at December 31, 2023 and 2022, respectively.
+The ACL on unfunded commitments totaled \$942,000 and \$785,000 at December 31, 2024 and 2023, respectively, and is included in other liabilities on the consolidated balance sheets.